Ohtori1967/A-Non-coherent-Amplitude-based-TEMPEST-Image-Reconstruction-Pipeline/README.md

 According to power spectrum shown on AirSpy SDR#, the signals were far from saturated at 35 dB.

 ### Reference image
-The whole desktop which displayed on a monitor (1020*1080, 60Hz)
+The whole desktop which was displayed on a monitor (1020*1080, 60Hz)

 ![Reference](demo/img3.png)